Kandidiasi ya Mucocutaneous ya Muda Mrefu

 Utambuzi wa Kandidiasi ya Mucocutaneous ya Muda Mrefu

 Doctors suspect Candida infection when people frequently have mouth, scalp, skin, and nail infections with the characteristic skin changes.
-Examining a sample from the infected area under a microscope and identifying the yeast can confirm that a Candida infection is the cause.
+Examining a sample from the infected area under a microscope and identifying the yeast can confirm the presence of a Candida infection.

 Because people without an immunodeficiency disorder occasionally develop Candida infection, doctors then check for common risk factors for Candida infection, such as diabetes or recent use of antibiotics.
 If people with frequent Candida infections have no risk factors for Candida infections, the diagnosis is likely to be chronic mucocutaneous candidiasis.